 Geometry

-Dynamic, engaging instruction defines Geometry at WHA.
-This course provides students with the needed tools to engage analytically with their everyday surroundings as they develop spatial reasoning and problem-solving skills. […]
+Dynamic, engaging instruction defines Geometry at Wilson Hill.
+This course provides students with the tools required to engage analytically with their everyday surroundings as they develop spatial reasoning and problem-solving […]

 Section: Math | School: School of Rhetoric